matkatd/Escape-Mordor/README.md

 ## Introduction

 Welcome to the Dungeons of Mordor!
 Your goal is to get out, preferably alive...
+Keep the world and characters of Middle Earth in mind as you play through, it _may_ help with a puzzle or two

 ## Running the Game